-If you want to remove a preinstalled $AUCT_EX$ completely before any of its modes have been used, should accomplish that.
+If you want to remove a preinstalled AUCTEX completely before any of its modes have been used.

+'''

-(unload-feature 'tex-site)
+(unload-feature 'tex-site) should accomplish that.

+'''

 1.2.5 Providing AUCT_EX as a package

 As a package provider, you should make sure that your users will be served best according to their intentions, and keep in mind that a system might be used by more than one user, with different preferences.